-This course will survey many of the major theories and theorists in the study of personality.
+Spring-Odd Years This course will survey many of the major theories and theorists in the study of personality.
 Attention will be given to personal, spiritual, and social applications.
 Prerequisites: PSY 140, EN 111+112.
-(Alternate years 2022-2023)

 PSY 416 Educational and Psychological Testing and Assessment